CSC207-2022F-UofT/ProjectGODDID/README.md

 The AccountManager contains the addUser, removeUser, addFriend, removeFriend methods that are used by the FriendAdder, FriendRemover, UserCreator, UserRemover use cases.
 The accountmanager uses a static graph which stores all the users in the form of a hashmap that maps the user’s username to the User object.
 This graph is kept static to ensure that all uses of the accountmanager in various other use cases, refer to the same graph.
 We update the graph in the Graph.ser file each time a change is made to it i.e. each time a user is added or removed, a friend is added or removed, we update the graph in the file.
 The methods in the accountmanager handle edge cases as well, such as logging into an account which does not exist.
 The FriendAdder and FriendRemover are 2 use cases that are responsible for adding and removing friends of the users respectively.
 The 2 entities are the Graph and the User.
 The User contains the respective attributes such as username, password and a list of friends.
 The graph contains a hashmap that maps the username to the User, as mentioned earlier.
 The database package contains the ReadGraph and WriteGraph classes that are responsible for reading the graph from the ser file and writing a graph into the ser file, respectively.

+The FriendFacade is created to implement the facade design pattern.
+The facade class contains the add friend and remove friend methods of the accountmanager and the facade is called whenever these methods need to be implemented

 ### Manit - Report Button
 The report feature helps make the chatting app a place of mutual respect and ensures standards are met in terms of language used and keeping it a friendly safe place where nobody should be offended.
 The report button in the chat allows user’s to report to the Admin if they believe the opposite person has been offensive towards them in some sort.
 The chat is then sent to an algorithm to help identify hatespeech used.

+There is a report controller also added in between the Report Use Case and the Chat UI to follow clean architecture and created tests to check if the controller is also working as we want.

 There are functions created within the Chat Class (this was done in collaboration with Arian) to store the messages within a txt file.
 In order to keep unique files for each chat in the system we defined a method to keep the file name a concatenation of the two usernames and when reading from files check the order of the concatenation of the file name to not have duplicate files for the same chat.
 The methods to read chat is crucial as the chats get updated simultaneously as two users are chatting.